Relating Wigner's Friend Scenarios to Nonclassical Causal Compatibility, Monogamy Relations, and Fine Tuning: Comparing the LF DAG and the Bell DAG

-One important thing to note is that the quantum polytope ($\cal Q$) in Fig.~\ref{fig_polytope} is essentially the set of correlations $P(ab|xy)$ compatible with the Bell DAG under quantum causal prescription, i.e., the set represented by the bottom-middle diagram.
-This is because, in the quantum protocol, we assume that Alice can rewind Charlie's measurement so that when $x\neq 1$, Alice ends up measuring Charlie's share of entangled system directly.
+One important thing to note is that the quantum set of empirical correlations ($\cal Q$) in an LF scenario is exactly the set of correlations $P(ab|xy)$ compatible with the Bell DAG under the quantum theory prescription, i.e., it is the set represented by the bottom-middle diagram in Fig.~\ref{fig_compare}.
+This is because, in the quantum protocol, we assume that Alice can rewind Charlie's measurement so that when $x\neq 1$, Alice ends up measuring Charlie's share of the entangled system directly.
 That is, regardless of $x=1$ or $x\neq 1$, the outcome obtained by Alice can be viewed as an outcome of a measurement on Charlie's share of the entangled system.
-The fact that the set corresponding to the top-middle diagram is neither a subset nor a superset of the set for the bottom middle diagram reflects the feature in Fig.~\ref{fig_polytope} that the quantum ($\cal Q$) polytope is neither inside nor include the LF polytope.

-However, the fact that the quantum polytope ($\cal Q$) is essentially the set of correlations $P(ab|xy)$ compatible with the Bell DAG under quantum causal prescription does \emph{not} mean that the bottom-middle diagram represents a good causal explanation for the minimal LF scenario.
+However, the fact that the quantum set of correlations ($\cal Q$) is exactly the set of correlations $P(ab|xy)$ compatible with the Bell DAG under quantum theory prescription does \emph{not} mean that the bottom-middle diagram represents a good causal explanation for the minimal LF scenario.
 This is so because it would not explain Charlie's experience as an observer.

-The comparison between the derivation of Bell's inequalities and LF inequalities using their respective DAGs is shown in Table~\ref{tab:compare}.
+The comparison between the derivation of Bell inequalities and LF inequalities using their respective DAGs is shown in Table~\ref{tab:compare}.